-It wasn’t too long ago that Bacon Jam came on my radar – I can tell you when – the week we featured it on Throwback Thursday, back in July.
-Well, the recipe looked marvelous, and I used it for inspiration!
-Thank you, Chef Julianna of Foodie on Board!
-(You’ve ruined me, btw!!)
-If you’re cooking burgers or brats on Labor Day, think about serving up this condiment!
-The best condiment, evah!
+It wasn’t too long ago that Bacon Jam came on my radar – I can tell you when – the week we featured it on our link party, Throwback Thursday, back in July.
+Well, the recipe looked marvelous, and I used it for inspiration.
+Thank, Chef Julianna of Foodie on Board!
+You’ve ruined me forever, btw!!
+I can’t imagine what my life would be like now without Bourbon Bacon Jam.

-While there are hints on buying bacon on the cheap detailed in my Buffet Style Oven Baked Bacon, let’s talk about some of the pricier ingredients.
-Look for Maple Syrup at Aldi or Trader Joe’s.
+The funny thing about Bourbon is that I’m not a very sophisticated drinker…and I don’t really care for it.
+I do like to cook with it, though.
 Bourbon goes on sale every spring, along with a lot of other alcohols and liquors.
 Sign up for email alerts from your favorite stores and start watching around February through March.

 - 1 pound bacon